zxcnoname666/SoundCloud-Desktop/README.md

 > `https://soundcloud.com/discover` => `sc://discover`

 You can also navigate in app by using url-navbar (like in browsers)

+# 🎨 Customization & Settings

+## Custom Styles Editor

+SoundCloud Desktop includes a powerful built-in CSS editor powered by Monaco Editor (same engine as VS Code):

+- **✏️ Real-Time Preview** - See your CSS changes instantly in the main window
+- **💾 Persistent Styles** - Custom styles are saved to `%appdata%/soundcloud/custom-styles.css` and applied on every launch
+- **🎯 IntelliSense Support** - Full autocomplete and syntax highlighting for CSS
+- **🔄 Reset to Default** - One-click restore to default styles
+- **🌙 SoundCloud Dark Theme** - Editor styled to match the app's aesthetic

+### How to Access Settings

+Click the ⚙️ gear icon in the top-right corner of the window, or use the keyboard shortcut.

+### Custom Styles Location

+Your custom CSS is stored at:

+- **Windows**: `%APPDATA%\soundcloud\custom-styles.css`
+- **Linux/macOS**: `~/.config/soundcloud/custom-styles.css`

+## Update Notifications

+Beautiful custom update notification window featuring:

+- **📋 Markdown Changelog** - Rich formatted release notes with proper styling
+- **📊 Download Progress** - Real-time progress bar for update downloads
+- **🔗 Clickable Links** - External links open in your default browser
+- **🎯 One-Click Install** - Download and install updates with a single button

 # 📥 Download & Install